walquis/git-basics-team-project/docs/common-git-workflows.md

 ```

 ## Miscellaneous
-- 'git show' - By default, HEAD's diffs vs previous commit.
+- 'git show' - By default, shows diff of HEAD vs previous commit.
 Can 'git show' any SHA.